Follow CFIE on Social Media

 One of the major objectives of the Center is to provide students with an education in the functional areas of management with the application of modern business practices to the food industry.

-Join Us at the Table: Entrepreneurial Endeavors of SCU Alumna
+Join Us at the Table: Envisioning a World of No Food Wasted on Farms

 Want to view more Join Us at the Table sessions?